olofsen/SixelGraphics.jl/README.md

 Sixel graphics do six lines at a time and therefore ysize has to be a multiple of six.
 The console font used is eight bits heigh.

-Just a few plotting characters are defined. pch=0 is a pixel, and pch<0 plots ASCII characters starting from 'a'.
+Just a few plotting characters are currently defined. pch=0 is a pixel, and pch<0 plots ASCII characters starting from 'a'.

 The (emulated) VT340 has a palette of 16 colors.
 Color 1 is used for the frame.
 Parameter clr is used for the plot.
-The color may be defined with parameter dcl which are the RGB colors in the range 0..100.
+The color may be defined with parameter dclr, which are the RGB colors in the range 0..100.

 The file in the "test" directory provides a few examples; the output of the first one was converted to file "logo.png".